 David Hoy began his career as a logger in the Fort St. James area when, at the age of twenty, he started his operations under the company name Tsayta Contracting Ltd. From there the number of companies has grown to sixteen or more.
 He was a very dynamic individual who was far ahead of his years.
 He died in a crash on August 5, 1998 while flying his helicopter and cruising timber in the Fort St. James area.
 He leaves behind three children, two sons and one daughter.
-His two sons are currently studying to be Registered Professional Foresters and they will likely follow their Dad's footsteps.
+His two sons.
+Ben and Andrew, have completed their degrees at the University of British Columbia as Registered Professional Foresters and are now running their dad's main logging company, K & D Logging Ltd. under the KDL Group logo.
 The companies David was involved with along with his two partners, Ken Rasmussen and Keith Playfair, employed the largest number of individuals in the area except for the mills.
 David was an excellent businessman with a big heart who helped almost everyone he touched in some manner or other.
 He was highly respected by his business associates and loved very much by his family.

-Donor Mrs. Lori Hoy

-Eligibility Available to a full-time student.
+Donor Mrs. Lori Hoy Value \$1,000 Number Two Eligibility Available to a full-time student.
 One scholarship will be awarded to a student from the Fort St. James area who is enrolled in the Forestry program.
 The second scholarship will be awarded to any student enrolled in the Forestry program who has indicated that she/he will continue to pursue her/his studies to become a registered Professional Forester.